cloe-lang/doc/guide/functions.md

 complex and useful ones.
 In other words, they are mappings of data; given arguments, they calculate results.
-For the reason that functions are the most fundamental part in Coel, this page illustrates how to call and define them in detail.
+For the reason that functions are the most fundamental part in Cloe, this page illustrates how to call and define them in detail.

 ## Calling functions